ropensci/roweb3/content/blog/2024-12-17-localization-guide/index.en.md

 If you'd like to contribute to translation efforts or improve this guide, please check out the [list of languages for which there are active translation projects and their statuses](https://github.com/ropensci-review-tools/translation_guide#active).

-You can contact us at info@ropensci.org or [open an issue in this repository](https://github.com/ropensci-review-tools/translation_guide/issues).
+You can contact us at info@ropensci.org or [open an issue in the guidelines repository](https://github.com/ropensci-review-tools/translation_guide/issues).

 Now go forth and translate and localize!